cedbossneo/mowgli-docker/README.md

 ### Buttons

-You can use the scripts in buttons directory to press home / start
+You can use the scripts in [./utils/buttons](./utils/buttons) directory to press home / start

 ### Logs